3D-Adapter: Geometry-Consistent Multi-View Diffusion for High-Quality 3D Generation: Experiments

 \subsection{Text-to-Texture Generation}

 For text-to-texture evaluation, 3D-Adapter employs fast texture backprojection to blend multiple views for intermediate timesteps, and switches to high-quality texture field optimization (similar to NeRF) for the final timestep.
 A community Stable Diffusion v1.5 variant, DreamShaper 8, is adopted as the base model.
 During the sampling process, 32 surrounding views are used initially, and this number is gradually reduced to 7 views during the denoising process to reduce computation in later stages.
 We adopt the EDM Euler ancestral solver with 24 denoising steps.
-The total inference time is around 1.5 minutes per object on a single RTX A6000 GPU (including UV unwrapping), which is faster than the competitors (SyncMVD~\citep{syncmvd}: $\sim$1.9 min, TEXTure~\citep{texture}: $\sim$2.0 min, Text2Tex~\citep{text2tex}: $\sim$11.2 min).
 92 BLIP-captioned objects are sampled from a high-quality subset of Objaverse as our test set.

 \paragraph{Comparison with baselines.} As shown in Table~\ref{tab:mvedit_text2tex_ablation} and Fig.~\ref{fig:compare_text2tex}, the two-stage baseline has good texture details but notably worse CLIP score due to poor consistency.
 The I/O sync baseline has much better consistency, but it sacrifices details, resulting in the worst aesthetic score.
 In comparison, 3D-Adapter excels in both metrics, producing detailed and consistent textures.
+Additionally, we demonstrate that 3D-Adapter and I/O sync should not be used simultaneously, as I/O sync consistently compromises texture details, as evidenced by the Aesthetic score and qualitative results.

-\paragraph{Comparison with other competitors.} Quantitatively, Table~\ref{tab:mvedit_text2tex_sota} demonstrates that 3D-Adapter significantly outperforms previous SOTAs on both metrics.
+\paragraph{Comparison with other competitors.} We compare 3D-Adapter with SyncMVD~\citep{syncmvd}, Text2Tex~\citep{text2tex}, TEXTure~\citep{texture}, and TexPainter~\citep{texpainter}, where SyncMVD and TexPainter are also I/O sync methods.
+Quantitatively, Table~\ref{tab:mvedit_text2tex_sota} demonstrates that 3D-Adapter significantly outperforms previous SOTAs on both metrics.
 Interestingly, even our two-stage baseline in Table~\ref{tab:mvedit_text2tex_ablation} surpasses the competitors, which can be attributed to our use of texture field optimization and community-customized base model.
 Qualitative results in Fig.~\ref{fig:compare_text2tex} reveal that previous methods are generally less robust compared to 3D-Adapter and may produce artifacts in some cases.
+Note that 3D-Adapter and the methods in Table.~\ref{tab:mvedit_text2tex_sota} do not disentangle texture from lighting.
+PBR texture generation~\citep{dreammat, paint3d, paintit, flashtex} using 3D-Adapter could be a potential future extension of this work.